WZhaoKe/aegpwb/doc/ToolboxUserManual.md

 determines the (average) absorption cross-section and efficiency of a lossy homogeneous sphere.
 It uses a [Mie Series][] calculation to determine the absorption efficiency.
-Interfaces are provide for a number of different Mie codes which can be called explicity using
+Interfaces are provide for a number of different Mie codes which can be called explicitly using

     [ ACS , AE ] = pwbLaminatedSphere_Matzler( f , radius , eps_r , sigma , mu_r )
     [ ACS , AE ] = pwbLaminatedSphere_Markowicz( f , radius , eps_r , sigma , mu_r )